Skellig Michael

-Skellig Michael (Sceilg Mhichíl /ga/), also called Great Skellig (Sceilig Mhór /ga/), is a twin-pinnacled crag 11.6 km west of the Iveragh Peninsula in County Kerry, Ireland.
+Skellig Michael (Sceilig Mhichíl /ga/), also called Great Skellig (Sceilig Mhór /ga/), is a twin-pinnacled crag 11.6 km west of the Iveragh Peninsula in County Kerry, Ireland.
 The island is named after the archangel Michael; while "Skellig" is derived from the Irish language word sceilig, meaning a splinter of stone.
 Its twin island, Little Skellig (Sceilig Bheag), is smaller and inaccessible.
 The two islands were formed c.
 374–360 million years ago during a period of mountain formation, along with the local MacGillycuddy's Reeks mountain range.
-They were later separated from the mainland by rising water levels.
+Rising water levels later separated them from the mainland.

 Skellig Michael consists of approximately 54 acre of rock, with its highest point, known as the Spit, 714 ft above sea level.
 Defined by twin peaks and a central valley called Christ’s Saddle, the island has a steep and inhospitable landscape.
 It is best known for its Gaelic monastery, founded between the 6th and 8th centuries, and its variety of inhabiting species, which include gannets, puffins, a colony of razorbills and a population of approximately fifty grey seals.

 The island is of special interest to archaeologists, as the monastic settlement is in unusually good condition.
 The monastery on the northern peak is situated at an elevation of 550 to 600 ft, Christ's Saddle at 422 ft, and the flagstaff area are 120 ft above sea level.
 The monastery can be approached by narrow and steep flights of stone steps which ascend from three landing points.
-The hermitage on the south peak is only accessible via a dangerous approach, and is largely closed to the public.
+The hermitage on the south peak is only accessible via a dangerous approach and is largely closed to the public.
 Because of the often difficult crossing from the mainland and the exposed nature of the landing spots, the island is accessible only during the summer months.
 UNESCO designated Skellig Michael a World Heritage Site in 1996.